lnicolet/cordova-plugin-googlemaps/README.md

 ###Some info

 I forked this repo form the v1.4.0 & added styles support in both Android & iOS platforms.
-Right now, clustering is supported in Android only.
+Clustering works with both platforms now, but still has some bugs on iOs devices while it's working fine with Android.
 Here's a code example on how to use it:

 ```javascript
 this.mapParams = {